-Sight and sound separation shall be maintained between all juveniles and adults while in custody at the [Department/Office] (34 USC § 11133; Welfare and Institutions Code § 207.1(d); Welfare and Institutions Code § 208; 15 CCR 1144).
+Sight and sound separation shall be maintained between all juveniles and adults while in custody at the Ventura County District Attorney's Office (34 USC § 11133; Welfare and Institutions Code § 207.1; Welfare and Institutions Code § 208; 15 CCR 1144).
 There should also be sight and sound separation between non-offenders and juvenile and status offenders.